Stari Log, Kočevje

 Stari Log ([ˈstaːɾi ˈloːk]; Altlag, also Altlack, Gottscheerish: Autloag) is a settlement in the hills north of the town of Kočevje in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.
 The village has a cistern and traditional village pond.
 Raven Spring (Krokarski studenec), a karst spring southwest of the village, is accessible by 13 flights of steps and was once an important site for hunting frogs.

 Name

 The name Stari Log literally means 'old marshy meadow'.
-The name Log is shared with many other settlements in Slovenia and is derived from the Slovene word log 'a partially forested (marshy) meadow near water' or 'woods near a settlement'.
+The name Log is shared with many other settlements in Slovenia and is derived from the Slovene word log 'partially forested (marshy) meadow near water' or 'woods near a settlement'.
 The standard German name Altlag and its Gottscheerish equivalent Autloag are based on the Slovene name.
 The prefix Alt- 'old' was added to the name to differentiate it from similar names.